ChangelogBook a demoSign up

 • Brands — manage brand profiles, business context, logo files, and fonts

-• Context — provide organizational knowledge, best practices, guardrails, and memories
+• Context — provide organizational knowledge, best practices, guardrails, memories, and research signal configuration

 • Connections — connect ad platforms and email service providers